-That Halloween was great.
-Only two people recognized me as the Stairway Guy (one of whom came up to me, singing the song in an impressive impersonation of Robert Plant).
-But the guesses other people came up with were fantastic, even though they were not what I’d intended.
+That Halloween was fun.
+Only two people recognized me as the Stairway Guy (one of whom, a friend of mine, came up to me singing the song in an impressive impersonation of Robert Plant).
+But the guesses other people came up with were phenomenal, even though they were not what I’d intended.
 I was not surprised to hear Gandalf; I did not expect – and was disappointed – to hear Dumbledore.
 I mean, really?
 I guess he is a wizard, and I looked like a wizard, but still.
 I was called a wizard many times that night.**

 I was impressed to hear another Lord of the Rings reference from far out of left field: The Gatekeeper of Bree who let the hobbits in and was later trampled by the Black Riders.
 I heard Death, and the Grim Reaper, and my personal favorite, Charon the ferryman across the River Styx.

 Not a single person guessed the Hermit.
 But at that time, even though I was aware of the Hermit’s existence, I was the Stairway to Heaven Guy, not the Hermit.